First Time User? Enroll now.

 COVID-19: Vaccine information and additional resources | Medicaid: The program is changing and you must take steps to keep your UNC Health providers

-Home > Health Library > COPD: Learning to Breathe Easier
+Home > Health Library > Lung Problems: Learning to Breathe Easier

 Use these methods when you are more short of breath than normal.
-Practice them often so you can do them well.
+Practice them often so you can use them correctly when you need to.